SpicyPepe/CTF-Writeups/Writeups/HackPark/HackPark Writeup.md

 **TASK 1**

 Deploy the machine and access its web server.
+Please note that this machine does not respond to ping (ICMP)

 Q: Whats the name of the clown displayed on the homepage?